patching...

 Lake Forest Library seeks teen, adult audience.

-The Lake Forest Library will launch a new summer program for adults and teens – One Book/One City LF.
+will launch a new summer program for adults and teens – One Book/One City LF.

 All Lake Forest residents are being invited to read Manhunt: the Twelve Day Hunt for Lincoln’s Killer by James L. Swanson.
 The book gives a fast-paced, hour-by-hour account of the search for John Wilkes Booth, told from multiple viewpoints.